holepunchto/bare-pack/README.md

 ##### Linking

-If your runtime environment dynamically links native addons ahead of time, pass the `--linked` flag to ensure that addons resolve to `linked:` specifiers instead of `file:` prebuilds.
+If your runtime environment dynamically links native addons ahead of time using <https://github.com/holepunchto/bare-link>, pass the `--linked` flag to ensure that addons resolve to `linked:` specifiers instead of `file:` prebuilds.
 This will mostly always be necessary when targeting mobile as both iOS and Android require native code to be linked ahead of time rather than loaded at runtime from disk.

 ```console
 bare-pack --linked index.js